tamasc/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]
+`display: block`: the element fills the available space in width, until the width is set.
+It's height can be set as well.
+It starts in a new line.
+`display: inline`: the element's width and height cannot be set, it occupies the space no more than its actual size.
+It does not start in a new line.
+`display: inline-block`: the combination of the previous 2 elements.
+It does not start a new line, but it height and width can be set.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]
+`<article>` : a part of a website, which can be reused independately, because its content is self-contained.
+Usually has an h1, and other headings.

+e.g. article inside a travel blog, which describes a locations history

+`<section>`: part of a website, which contains thematically grouped elements.
+It usually has an h1, and other headings.
+A section can contain more articles.